Skip to Content

 Salt Spring Island Ales makes organic beer without any preservatives or chemicals.

-The water for the beer is piped straight from a mountain spring into their brew house, and their beer is all made by hand.
+Their beer is all made by hand, using water piped straight from a mountain spring.
 Whenever they can, the brewery also uses locally grown hops, honey and heather.

 18) Eat oysters at the Oystercatcher

-On the waterfront in Ganges, the Oystercatcher has a great waterfront deck.
+On the waterfront in Ganges, the Oystercatcher Seafood & Cocktail Bar has a great waterfront deck.

 Soak in the sunset and the marina views as you mull over the menu.
 We couldn’t resist the deep-fried oysters and mussels in a ginger cream sauce – accompanied by lots of fresh-made focaccia.

 There’s often live music in the evenings.
-One time we went, we listened to the former lead singer from the Kelowna-born “Grapes of Wrath” band strum soulful guitar tunes from the 80s.
+One time, we got to see the former lead singer from the Kelowna-born “Grapes of Wrath” band strum soulful guitar tunes from the 80s.

 It was all very chilled, just like Salt Spring itself.